 Moleskin notebooks are proof that a thing of utility can also be a thing of beauty.

 As well as capturing those precious travel memories, journaling can help travellers process that day’s experiences.
 This is a particularly important tool in combatting solo travel loneliness.

-Of course, there are many other brands of notebooks out there, but Moleskin notebooks really are something special.
+Of course, there are many other brands of notebooks out there, but Moleskin notebooks are something special.

-I confess that I don’t yet have an RFID-blocking passport wallet but it’s on my shopping list.
+I don’t yet have an RFID-blocking passport wallet but it’s on my shopping list.

-There is a lot of choice out there but, bearing in mind the wear and tear a travel wallet endures, I would opt for one made in a tough fabric like leather or durable nylon.
+There is a lot of choice out there.
+But considering the wear and tear a travel wallet endures, I would opt for one made in a tough fabric like leather or durable nylon.
 If the material is water-resistant, all the better.

-If you are looking for a low-cost stocking-filler, check out these RFID-blocking passport sleeves
+If you are looking for a low-cost stocking filler, check out these RFID-blocking passport sleeves

+Give your favourite travel addict the gift of reading.
 Few things can stoke your wanderlust like a good travel book.
-And when you are not able to travel – 2020 for example! – they can transport you to new places from the comfort of your armchair.
+And when you are not able to travel, they can transport you to new places from the comfort of your armchair.

-Eye masks are a useful travel gift as they can come in handy in all sorts of situations from long-haul flights to hotel rooms without blackout blinds.
+Eye masks are a useful travel gift as they can come in handy in all sorts of situations, from long-haul flights to hotel rooms without blackout blinds.
 One of the most lightweight gifts for someone who travels, they’re easy to pack, taking up close to zero room and weight.